“Finally, it’s quiet.” Aura sighed. She kicked her heels away and sank into a lavishly decorated bed that could comfort an entire family.

-Grinning like a child, he stepped forward.
+Grinning, he stepped forward.
 “Though to be honest, I’m going to enjoy that last pathetic death scream of you vermin.
-But do not curse your powerlessness.
-Wander restless through the realms of Hel.
+Wander restless through the realms of Hel but do not curse your powerlessness.
 Curse that I, Rory Skyfrost, am just that good.”

-Skyfrost rushed towards the princess, but a flying orb from Sven stopped him.
+“You…” Skyfrost rushed towards the princess, but a flying orb stopped him.
 Sven turned away.

 “I guess this is goodbye.”
-Sven chuckled and scratched his head, as the thorns grew past him, concealing his face from Ragna.
-“I wish I could spend my future with you.”
+Sven chuckled and scratched his head.
+The thorns grew past him, concealing his face from her.
+“I wish I could have spent my future with you.”

 Sven’s ears did not hear a word, Skyfrost rambled.
 He erased every thought, every ounce of awareness for his surroundings.
 His entire mind flushed all but a single woman away.